HaloFunTime/hft-intern/README.md

 ## Quickstart

-1. Make changes to Python files as needed (saving changes to Python files will hot-reload your running application)
+1. Make changes to JavaScript files as needed
 1. Run your local application with `./dev-start.sh`
-1. Stop your dev application with `./dev-stop.sh` when you are done
+1. Stop your dev application with `./dev-stop.sh` (or CTRL+C) when you're done
 1. Bundle your changes into git commits on a branch not named `main`, and push your branch to the origin repository
 1. Open a pull request from your branch targeting the `main` branch